ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0_rc2/README.md

 - external-identifiers
 - keywords
 - other-names
-- person*
-- personal-details*
 - researcher-urls
+- person *
+- personal-details *

-* This sections are only for reading purposes
+**Note:** person and personal-details sections are only for reading purposes

 ## Examples
 ### Read Record Items